 In addition to quarantining, frequent and thorough handwashing is highly recommended to kill bacteria and slow the spread.
 You can view CDC-recommended handwashing practices in our Crash Course on Food Safety.

-What are the required cleaning procedures?
+What are the required cleaning procedures for COVID-19?

 Regular and proper cleaning is essential to preventing the spread of the coronavirus whether someone has tested positive and been in your facility or not.
 We know that the virus spreads very quickly, so it is important to take extra precautions to keep those around us safe.